JuliaDebug/Cthulhu.jl/README.md

 ![calls](images_readme/descend_calls.png)

 This is a menu of calls that you can further descend into.
 Move the dot `•` with the up and down arrow keys, and hit Enter to descend into a particular call.
+Note that the naming of calls can sometimes vary from what you see in the source-text; for example, if you're descending into kwarg-function `foo`, then the "body" function might be called something like `#foo#123`.

 Any calls that are made at runtime ([dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch)) cannot be descended into;
 if you select one, you'll see

 ```